 Cayenne Pepper, whether in vegetable form, dried powder form, or topical ointment form, has a myriad of other health benefits to offer too.
 They include:

-This little red chilli really is one of life’s super health foods!
+This little red chili really is one of life’s super healthy foods!

 For further information on the health benefits of Cayenne Pepper and information on the Budwig Diet, please click on the button below to download a free copy of our Budwig diet guide.